wakesurfer/iotmeetup/instructions/iotclient.md

 ```
 2. Open the file **iotclient.c** either on the Raspberry or if you choose to pull down the repo to your laptop.

 3. Now we will start to add the required API's to the client.
-First lets look at what we got from the template.
+First lets look at what we copied from the template.

 ```
 #include <stdio.h>